nextcloud/documentation/developer_manual/app/publishing.rst

 App store:

 * show up in Apps page provided user has enabled "allow installation of experimental apps" in the settings.
-* Warning about security and stability risks show for app
+* Warning about security and stability risks is shown for app
 * sorted below all others.

 Getting an app approved
 -----------------------
 If you want your app to be approved, make sure you fulfill all the requirements and enter your details in `this form on the ownCloud website <http://owncloud.org/contribute/appform>`_.
-A team ownCloud contributors will review your application.
+A team of ownCloud contributors will review your application.
 As part of the process, you will be subscribed to the `ownCloud app review mailing list <http://mailman.owncloud.org/mailman/listinfo/appsreview>`_ where you can answer the questions and comments about your app.
 You are encouraged to help review other contributors' apps as well!

 Losing a rating
 ^^^^^^^^^^^^^^^